internetsistemas/brazilian_forgery/README.md

 # Brazilian's Forgery

-Forgery extention with a tons of Brazilian things like names, cities, and others.
+Forgery extension with a tons of Brazilian things like names, cities, and others.

 ## Using